winf-hsos/datalit/README.md

-# datalit
+# Datalit's Github Repository

-Code and more for the tutorials I publish on datalit.substack.com
+This repo contains the code and other resources for the tutorials I publish on [Datalit on Substack](https://datalit.substack.com/).
+I am looking forward to hearing your feedback and questions.
+It is easiest to reach out on Twitter at [@nicolasmeseth](https://twitter.com/nicolasmeseth).